charlesnathansmith/crackmes/EsoLangVM/writeup_inprogress.md

             add_break(args[1], args[2])
 ```

-We can pipe the output to a file like (gdb.cmd)
+We can pipe the output to a file (gdb.cmd)

 We start up keygenme.elf, then switch to another shell and attach gdb.